robgonnella/go-lanscan/README.md

 You can provide the following options to all scanners

-- Provide call back for notifications when packet requests are sent to target
+- Provide callback for notifications when packet requests are sent to target

 ```go
   callback := func(request *scanner.Request) {